-The much-beloved Nintendo Switch: a cross between a handheld and traditional game console, helped Nintendo turn things around after the lackluster Wii U. Since the Switch's launch in March 2017, we've seen the console get a revised version with improved battery life and a new Switch Lite model designed solely for handheld use.
-In light of these changes, it's high time to revisit the Switch and reassess the platform's quality as the console enters its third year.
+The much-beloved Nintendo Switch, a cross between a handheld and traditional game console, helped Nintendo turn things around after the lackluster Wii U. Since the Switch's launch in March 2017, we've seen the console get a revised version with improved battery life and a new Switch Lite model designed solely for handheld use.
+In light of these changes, it's high time to revisit our Nintendo Switch review, and reassess the platform's quality as the console enters its third year.
 Be sure to also check out our list of the best Nintendo Switch games, which will help steer you toward the system's best titles.

 The standard Nintendo Switch, available with either Neon Red and Neon Blue or gray Joy-Con controllers, has a list price of $299.99 (279.99 pounds sterling).
 There never tend to be huge discounts on Switch consoles, even during big sales like Black Friday, but you can sometimes find it with a few dollars or pounds off when it's bundled with one or more games.
 For comparison, the Switch Lite costs $199.99 (199.99 pounds).